Roman-Supernova-PIT/environment/docker/README.md

 Note that if you're using `pycuda`, you may be stuck with using the full enormous `cuda-dev` image, as it seems not to work with just the `cuda` image.
 Hopefully at some point Rob will figure out the minimum number of packages to move from the `cuda-dev` to the `cuda` image to make `pycuda` work without having to use the 10GB docker image.

 Warning: these images are built on an x86_64 Linux machine.
 If you're on an ARM Linux box, on an x86_64 Mac, or, heaven forbid, an ARM Mac, it's possible you will have problems.
 (This is especially true with the Cuda images.)
 While the obvious solution is to just get an x86_64 Linux desktop or laptop, you may be able to get things to work by just rebuilding the images yourself with docker.
-(It's possible that more work will be needed— you may need to reduild the devuan base image and edit the Dockerfile— and it's also possible that not all of the pip packages we use fully support ARM, so it may not work at all.)

 If you're on Windows, then your best bet is to reformat your hard drive and go to `https://liuxmint.com` (perhaps not in that order).
 If you're on ChromeOS, then get a computer.
 What you have right now is an oversize foldable phone that can't make calls.